Symposium

 Los Angeles, California

-HYBRID Symposium ON SITE AT UCLA CNSI or ON ZOOM:
+HYBRID Symposium ON SITE AT UCLA CNSI:

 This conference endeavors to describe the role of art and artists in cognitive capitalism in which